What is a CE mark? And what do you need to look out for?

 CE stands for Conformité Européenne.
 Simply put, this means that a product complies with the European regulations.
 These regulations relate to different subjects.
 These include health requirements, safety requirements, performance requirements and environmental requirements.
 A product must comply with all these regulations before it is entitled to a CE mark.
 If a product does not comply with one of these regulations, the product must be modified, otherwise the consumer may not buy or use the product.

-What is the purpose of a CE mark?
+What is the purpose of a CE marking?

 There are two reasons why the CE mark is used in Europe.
 Firstly, the free trade, because the mark allows products to be sold easily throughout Europe.
 Countries do not have to worry that a product does not meet certain requirements because it is approved according to European regulations.
 Products with the CE logo cannot be refused by any member state.
 A country within the EEA simply has to allow a product with a CE mark to be sold in its territory.